by Joseph C. Dean, P.E., and Steve Geusic, P.E., for the Director, Corrosion Policy & Oversight (DASD) [Materiel Readiness]

 - Fiberglass Reinforced Plastic (FRP) square tube (0.125 in. wall)

 NOTE: The fence components other than poles, wire, and railings were not addressed in the F09-AR02 Project research.
 However, those components must also be considered and are equally as impacted.
-It should be noted that ERDC-CERL is currently conducting a follow-on re-evaluation of the fencing materials placed into service and on exposure racks under Project F09–AR02.
 Material selection of components such as fasteners, straps, connectors, end caps, etc., are showing severe corrosion compared to the fence fabric evaluated in the Project.
 Material selection of these items is critical for system longevity and low maintenance.
-Findings and recommendations will be revised and updated based upon the results of this re–evaluation.
+It is recommended that further research be conducted into these areas.

 Identifying the corrosive forces and employment of CPC design strategies include: